 To access the trash for a base, click the Trash icon located at the top-right of your base.

 This will bring up a list of all the deletions from the past seven days.
-Each deletion entry will tell you what was deleted, what kind of item was deleted (table, view, field, app, or record), when it was deleted, and who deleted it.
+Each deletion entry will tell you what was deleted, what kind of item was deleted (table, view, field, extension, or record), when it was deleted, and who deleted it.

 Restoring from trash